Qahar Asi

-Qahar Asi (قهار عاصی; September 26, 1956 – September 28, 1994) was a poet and agriculturist from Afghanistan.
+Abdul Qahar Asi (قهار عاصی; September 26, 1956 – September 28, 1994) was a poet and agriculturist from Afghanistan.

-He was born in Malima in Panjshir province to a Tajik family.
+He was born in Malima in Panjshir province to a Dari Persian speaking Tajik family.
 He is considered to be Afghanistan's most famous modern poet who has practiced both "New" and "Classic" poetry styles.
 Like many other Afghan poets and writers of his time, Asi showed his concerns about the political and social situation of Afghanistan.
 His poetry is, sometimes, strongly influenced by the then socio-political developments in Afghanistan.
 His explicit expression of the situations caused him personal problems with the then regimes in Kabul.
 In his book Az Jazeera-y e Khoon (از جزیره خون, lit. 'from the Blood Island'), Asi expressed his concerns about the situation of his country during the rule of the Mujaheedin and the civil war.

-He was married to Mitra Ershad and had a only daughter named Mahasti.
+He was married to Mitra Ershad and had an only daughter named Mahasti.

 Asi published a poetry book each year and wrote many poems with romantic and emotional contents.
 He also worked with Afghan singer Farhad Darya.
 Asi was killed by a rocket in “Bagh-e-Baka” in Kabul during the Afghan Civil War.